One of the great societal and scientific challenges for the 21st century is improving human health.

 The Research Project is your chance to investigate a topic relevant to your interests from a wide range of projects across the Department.

-You'll receive supervision from the project director and often work as part of a research group, giving you hands-on experience of a real research environment.
-At the end of the project you will produce a 4,000-6,000 word project report and give a presentation on the topic.
+You'll receive supervision from the project director and often work as part of a research group, giving hands-on experience of a real research enviroment.
+Over the course of the project, you will produce a written project report in the style of a scientific paper, and give a presentation on the topic.

 You will choose four 20-credit option modules.